-- e.
-"English as a Second Language (ESL) Program" This program is open to students who are 16 years old or older, who are non-native English speakers seeking to improve their language skills.
-There are three levels of ESL that include both credit and continuing education options. - i.
-"Basic ESL" Free classes for students who need to learn basic English for life and work. - ii.
-"Targeted ESL" Fee-based classes for students who have intermediate or higher level English proficiency.
+- State of Maryland for successful completion of the GED Test or the National External Diploma Program. - 9.
+"English as a Second Language (ESL) Program" refers to a program open to students who are 16 years old or older, who are non-native English speakers seeking to improve their language skills.
+There are three levels of ESL that include both credit and continuing education options. - a.
+"Basic ESL" refers to free classes for students who need to learn basic English for life and work. - b.
+"Targeted ESL" refers to fee-based classes for students who have intermediate or higher level English proficiency.
 Courses focus on specific English skill development, to include oral, reading, writing, and grammar.
-Courses are designed to transition students from basic English to higher level English. - iii.
-"Academic ESL" Tuition-based classes for students with highintermediate proficiency in English.
+Courses are designed to transition students from basic English to higher level English. - c.
+"Academic ESL" refers to tuition-based classes for students with high-intermediate proficiency in English.
 Courses focus on developing academic English proficiency to prepare students for the rigor of degree programs and/or professional communication. - E. "Degree plan" refers to the plan that is developed in consultation with an academic advisor, required for all new students seeking a degree.
-The degree plan does not include developmental coursework that may be part of the student's academic pathway. - F. "College premises" means buildings or grounds owned, leased, operated, controlled, supervised, or temporarily used by the College. - G. "Workdays" means Monday through Friday and does not include weekends, holidays, scheduled breaks, or other days the College is closed.
+The degree plan does not include developmental coursework that may be part of the student's academic pathway. - F. "College premises" refers to buildings or grounds owned, leased, operated, controlled, supervised, or temporarily used by the College. - G. "Workdays" refers to Monday through Friday and does not include weekends, holidays, scheduled breaks, or other days the College is closed.

 III.
-Enrollment Requirements and Steps for Credit Students
+Enrollment Process for Credit Students